hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 * Could quantum AI learn faster and predict more accurately than classical AI?
 * How can machine learning advance quantum technology and physical sciences?

-The ultimate dream is that we could one day build quantum AI capable of learning and discovering new facets of our universe beyond humans and classical machines.
+The ultimate dream of my research program is to build quantum machines capable of learning and discovering new facets of our universe beyond humans and classical machines.

 <center>
 <img src="assets/img/Intelligence.jpg"